Surface groups in uniform lattices of some semi-simple groups

 Assume moreover that we have a free action of an order 3 symmetry $\sigma$ on $Y$ preserving the measure.
-Then, there exists $\bar Y$ and $p$ as before equipped with an order 3 symmetry $\tilde\sigma$ so that $p$ is $\tilde\sigma$-equivariant. \end{theorem} \begin{proof} If $\mu$ is the counting measure and $Y$ is finite, this Theorem is a rephrasing of Hall Marriage Theorem.
-We reduce to this case by the following trick: by approximation (See Proposition \ref{pro:approx}), we can approximate $\mu$ be an atomic measure $\nu$ with rational weights, then after multiplication we can assume that all weights are integers, then finally we let $\bar Y$ to be the set $Y$ counted with the multiplicity given by $\nu$.
-Since $f$ and $g$ are uniformly Lipschitz then, for $\mu$ and $\nu$ close enough, by Proposition \ref{pro:prokhcont}, $f_*\nu$ and $f_*\mu$ are very close and the same holds for $g$.
-Thus $f_*\nu$ and $g_*\nu$ are $2\beta$-close and we can conclude using the observation at the beginning of the paragraph.
-Finally the procedure can be made equivariant with respect to finite order symmetries. \end{proof}
+Then, there exists $\bar Y$ and $p$ as before equipped with an order 3 symmetry $\tilde\sigma$ so that $p$ is $\tilde\sigma$-equivariant. \end{theorem} \begin{proof} If $\mu$ is the counting measure and $Y$ is finite, this theorem is a rephrasing of Hall Marriage Theorem (see \cite[Theorem 3.2]{Kahn:2009wh}) We reduce to this case by the following trick: by approximation (See Proposition \ref{pro:approx}), we can approximate with respect to the Levy Prokhorov metric $\mu$ by a finitely supported atomic measure $\nu$.